Azure/Azure-Hacks/1-SETUP/README.md

 ```

 #### Enterprise Tenant Considerations
-> [!CAUTION]
+> [!NOTE]
-> **Important**: CloudShell often cannot be used with enterprise tenants.
-Use local Azure CLI installation instead.
+> For Continental tenant access, use local Azure CLI installation.
+CloudShell may have limitations with enterprise tenants.

-## Success Criteria - Ready for Azure Academy
+## Success Criteria - Ready for the Architecture Hackathon

 ✅ You have successfully installed **Azure Developer CLI**
-✅ You have successfully installed **Terraform**
 ✅ You have successfully installed **Azure CLI**
 ✅ Visual Studio Code is installed and ready
 ✅ PowerShell is configured and working
 ✅ You can authenticate to Azure successfully
+✅ (Optional) Terraform is installed

-**Once you've completed all setup steps, you're ready for the Azure Academy!**
+**Once you've completed all setup steps, you're ready for the Architecture Hackathon!**

 ### Additional Learning Resources